 They implemented a mediation evaluation to disentangle the obese part from the Medi diet-type two diabetes mellitus (T2DM) relationship.

-Researchers conducted a prospective cohort study involving 83,147 participants (age range: 4579 decades ) from the Cohort of Swedish Men and Swedish Mammography Cohort.
+Researchers conducted a prospective cohort study involving 83,147 participants (age range: 4579 decades ) from Swedish Men and Swedish Mammography Cohort.

 They implemented a validated food frequency questionnaire to gauge an adherence score into a modified Mediterranean diet in 1997.

 A study conducted in Spain showed that an individual’s overall mortality can be benefited from following a Mediterranean diet plan.
 It was concluded that the benefit is due to the consumption of unsaturated fat (like monounsaturated fat) and not because of its low cholesterol content.